rauschenberger/starnet/cran-comments.md

-Reason for resubmission: removed archived dependency.
+Reason for resubmission: error in one test environment.